vnmakarov/mum-hash/README.md

     * Still to address the complaints I added `-flto` for benchmarking all hash functions excluding MUM.
 This option makes cross-file inlining
     * xxHash64 results became worse for small strings and better for the bulk speed test
-    * All results for other functions improved, sometimes a lot
+    * All results for other functions improved, sometimes quite a lot

 # Intel i7-4790K (4.2GHz)